 8) COVID-19 and all that comes with it

-Germany didn’t escape COVID-19 and even though the country has faired pretty well compared to others, the effects of the Coronavirus are already being felt and will be for years to come.
-We’re in a recession, there are many unemployed, lots of people are on government assistance (both the employed and unemployed), and jobs are few and far between.
+Germany didn’t escape COVID-19 unscathed and even though the country has faired pretty well compared to others, the effects of the Coronavirus are already being felt and will be for a long time to come.
+We’re in a recession, there are many unemployed, lots of people are on government assistance (both the employed and unemployed), and jobs openings are few.
 The jobs that are there have way more applicants than ever before and the competition is fierce to say in the least.

 While German unemployment numbers seem low when looking at other nations, one needs to consider how many people are on the nation’s short term work program, Kurzarbeit.
+In Berlin and Brandenburg alone, tens of thousands of companies applied for assistance in June 2020.
 The program provides assistance to companies to get through tough periods such as the one we’re in right now.
 Employees hours and salaries are reduced with the company footing some of the bill, and the state topping it up to a degree.
 Benefits vary depending on whether you have children, your salary level, and whether you live in the former East or West Germany.
 While you receive a reduced salary, your job is guaranteed with the hopes the company will emerge financially victorious on the other side of the crisis.

 While the temporary relief of the Kurzarbeit helped usher many German companies through the economic crisis of 2008, this round is showing record numbers of companies signing up to take part of the program.
-These benefits are not intended to last forever and at some point the government will close down the program (currently planned for the end of 2020).
-We can expect that many companies won’t make it through and will close their doors or reduce their workforce, resulting in many more people will lose their jobs.
+These benefits are not intended to last forever and at some point the government will close down the program (the benefits are slated to last until December 2021 and payouts even increased this fall).
+We can expect that many companies won’t make it through and will close their doors or reduce their workforce, resulting in many more people losing their jobs.

-We can’t be sure when the borders will open for the rest of the world to travel here, never mind permanent moves.
-People wanting to come here from somewhere outside the EU will have a seriously hard chance of finding a job.
+While the borders have tentatively opened for the rest of the world to travel here, permanent moves are a more uncertain prospect.
+As of July 2020, the government has slowly started visa applications, but the numbers on this are quite low, in comparison to pre-corona times.
+It’s still true to say that people wanting to come here from somewhere outside the EU will have a seriously hard chance of finding a job.
 Why would employers recruit internally when the position can be filled by someone already here, especially when the country is plagued with record employment and a high number of people on social assistance (at levels not seen since German reunification)?
 People already living within the EU can easily relocate to Berlin, but their job search will still likely not be an easy one.

 It’s not all doom and gloom

 With time (maybe not even that much time?) the situation will surely change as the economy starts gaining traction.
-It’s said by some that Germany is poised to recover faster than most countries around the world and just as before Coronavirus, they’ll require skilled workers more than ever.
+It’s said by some like media outlet DW that Germany is poised to recover faster than most countries, seconded also by the New York Times, and just as before Coronavirus, they’ll require skilled workers more than ever.

 Be patient, brush up on your German (!), do your research about Berlin (start here), and wait for that positive development to happen.